-The amount of nitrogen in other organic fertilisers applied to soil has been multiplied with the default tier 1 emission factor to estimate the nitric oxide emission from crop production.
+The amount of nitrogen in other organic fertilizers applied to soil has been multiplied with the default tier 1 emission factor to estimate the nitric oxide emission from crop production.
 Thereafter the amount of NO is translated to amount of NO2.

-$N_2O$ , $NH_3$ and $NO_X$
+N_2O , NH_3 and NO_X

-The annual amount of nitrogen in other organic fertilisers applied in agriculture during the period 1990-2013 was assessed in 2014 (Aquateam COWI AS 2014).
+The annual amount of nitrogen in other organic fertilizers applied in agriculture during the period 1990-2013 was assessed in 2014 (Aquateam COWI AS 2014).
 Other organic fertilizer consists of compost and organic fertilizer from composting and biogas plants based on food waste, in addition of meat and bone meal (PAP) and sludge from land based aquaculture facility in agriculture.
 This was a practically non-existent source of nitrogen before 2000.
 Since then, it has varied over the years.
 One important reason for the inter-annual variations is changes in regulations for the usage of meat and bone meal as fertilizer on agriculture land, which has resulted in significant inter-annual variations.

-This is a small emission source, emissions in 2015 were estimated to less than 0.01 ktonnes $N_2O$ , or approx. 0.005 % of total GHG emissions.
+Other organic fertilizers applied to soils is a small emission source.
+Emissions in 2018 were estimated to less than 0.01 ktonnes N_2O , or approx. 0.005 % of total GHG emissions.